Self Guided Walking Holidays in the Czech Republic

 Take a walk through the narrow corridors of “rock cities”, exciting rock labyrinths, and splendid viewpoints.
 Explore castles, ancient ruins, waterfalls, and stunning rock phenomena.
 Visit Trosky Castle – the symbol of the Bohemian Paradise.
 Finish your Bohemian Paradise holiday in Prague with plenty of time to get to know the City of a Hundred Spires.

-Where Do our Walking Holidays in Czechia Take Place?
+Where Do our Self Guided Walking Holidays in Czechia Take Place?

 Our Czech Republic walking holidays include three distinct and beautiful regions.
 Most of the itineraries finish in gorgeous Prague, where you can spend one or more extra nights before or after your trip.